TAP ROOM, ITS STEINS & TOKENS

 Decades ago, nearly every brewer had a Tap Room, including the Bavarian Brewing Co.
-The former Bavarian Tap Room was a place to taste freshly made draught beer from kegs that were just tapped.
+The former Bavarian Tap Room was a place to taste freshly made draught (draft) beer from kegs that were just tapped.
 It was where clients and guests of the brewer could sample beer for free and perhaps have a snack.
-At the Bavarian Tap Room, a frequent accompaniment with a glass of beer in the 1950s were stick pretzels served in small wood bowls.
-The pretzels were often kept in a refrigerated area off the tap room with the kegs.
-Besides beer, if there were minors using the tap room or anyone that didn't prefer to drink beer, the tap room also offered root beer.
+A frequent accompaniment with a glass of beer in the Tap Room during the 1950s were stick pretzels, often refrigerated along with the kegs, served in small wood bowls.
+Besides beer, a root beer soft drink was also available for minors or those that didn't prefer to drink beer.
 The Tap Room was also used for employee meetings and by employees.
-It was located on an upper floor of the Brew House.
+It is believed to have been located with access off the second floor of the Brew House.
 A photo of the entrance to the Tap Room is shown in the accompanying photo.

-BAVARIAN TAP ROOM STEINS
+TAP ROOM STEINS

-Below are just some of probably more than a few dozen or more steins that were displayed on the shelves of the Bavarian Tap Room, which belong to the Schott Family.
-The Mettlach Symphonia Stein is shown on the left.
-It is 5.5 litters in size and depicts several German composers.
-It was also handed down within the Riedlin family.
-The steins displayed on the shelf below rested on the ledges or a display case in the Bavarian Tap Room.
+The steins displayed below are not shown in the previous photos, but rested on the ledges in the Tap Room, or possibly in a display case.
 They range is size from 0.5 to 1.0 litters.
-The first three steins on the left are etched and made by Mettlach with lids are pewter with ceramic inserts.
+The first three steins on the left are etched and made by Mettlach with lids that have ceramic inserts.
 The middle stein is of stoneware relief with German inscriptions.
 The three items on the left are print over glaze pottery steins with pewter lids.
-More information about the steins can be obtained by selecting the image.
+More information about the steins can be obtained by selecting this image.